 Figure 3 – Setup Kiosk Mode

 Select Browsed at a kiosk (full screen) option and click OK.
 After this is done your PowerPoint presentation will automatically run at full screen and loop the presentation continuously.

 To specify portrait (vertical) orientation for your PowerPoint presentation select the DESIGN tab and click Slide Size. then select Custom Slide Size from the drop-down list.

 The Slide Size dialog box will be displayed.
 Select the Portrait option in the Orientation/Slides section in the dialog box and press OK.

 Figure 5 – Setup Portrait Orientation

-Select Portrait from the Orientation drop-down.
-After confirming the orientation change the Windows PC will automatically display in portrait orientation whenever it boots and successfully logs in.
+To change the TV display orientation to portrait on a Windows 10 PC simply right-click any blank area on the desktop and select Display settings from the context menu.
+The Display settings dialog box will be shown (see below).
+Select Portrait from the Orientation drop-down list.
+After confirming the orientation change your Windows PC will automatically display in portrait orientation whenever it boots and successfully logs in.

 Figure 6 – Windows Display Settings Dialog Box

 It is possible that fonts used by your presentation will not be available on your PowerPoint TV player (e.g., PowerPlayer).
 In this case PowerPoint running on the TV player will use the “best available font”.
 To work around any font problems embed your fonts into the presentation file.
 When the digital signage presentation is shown the correct fonts will be displayed.
 To embed fonts into your presentation file select the FILE tab which will display the File menu.